Assessment of Learning in Early Childhood: High-Quality Programming

 Assessment of Learning in Early Childhood:

-Assessment of learning in early childhood refers to the process of collecting and analysing information about a child’s knowledge, skills, and abilities.
+Assessment of learning in early childhood refers to the process of collecting and analyzing information about a child’s knowledge, skills, and abilities.
 It is used to measure a child’s progress and development in various areas, such as cognitive, social, emotional, and physical development.
 Assessment is conducted to ensure that preschoolers are meeting the learning objectives and are making progress towards achieving their developmental milestones.

 The Importance of Assessment in Early Childhood Education: